Skip to content

 Request JSON Array of Objects:

-• msisdn (integer | string) - MSISDN also known as the full mobile phone number of the recipient.
+• msisdn (integer | string) - MSISDN is the full mobile phone number of the recipient.
 Duplicates are not allowed in the same message.
 Required

 • charge (object) - Charge data.
 See Overcharged SMS messages.